ERBzine Issue 1096

-We have had cool weather until this week, Monday & Tuesday it is
+We have had cool weather until this week, Monday &

-whether I ever told you that Harry & I each have
+I don't remember whether I ever told you that Harry & I each have

 a cot - the bed we had at first had bugs in it.
-I did not like to tell them so, but
+I did not like to tell

-lemons as the ladies will make it.
+the lemons as the ladies will make it.
 I suppose you have received

 Harry's letters in regards to money as it constitutes our joint possessions.